-Hot Cross Bun Pain Perdu – perfectly decadent french toast using leftover hot cross buns for your Easter brunch.
-Top it with fresh berries, syrup and cream.
+Hot Cross Bun Pain Perdu – perfectly decadent French toast for your Easter brunch using leftover hot cross buns.
+Top it with fresh berries, syrup, and cream.

 But what about hot cross buns?
 Not enough time, I thought, but no problem, I’ll just pick some up at the bakery when I get the prime rib from the butcher.

 “Sold out,” said the lady behind the counter.
 “Come back tomorrow,” she consoled.

 “Easter morning?”
 My heart sank.
 “Thank you, but I’ll just make my own.”

 And so I did.

 Honestly, I’m glad it worked out this way.
 Working on the dough was something I was able to squeeze in between baseball games and music lessons, and that evening, between sips of wine, I was forming the rolls for some early morning baking.
 All the baking made it feel festive!